Jamieho1/Deep_Learning_for_3D_Image_Segmentation/README.md

 # Deep_Learning_for_3D_Image_Segmentation
-integrate deep learning into Koln 3D’s existing pipeline for CT scan processing
+Integrate deep learning into Koln 3D’s existing pipeline for CT scan processing

+For SAMed: download testset and train_npz_new_224 from hard drive :D